-Looker’s rapid monthly release cycle enables the team to quickly incorporate user feedback and respond to high-priority items in a timely manner.
+Looker’s rapid release cycle enables the team to quickly incorporate user feedback and respond to high-priority items in a timely manner.
 This guide explains our standard release and update processes along with best practices and variations that may better fit your needs.

 Development and Release Cycle